Rock Hill Local School District

 The Rock Hill Local School District is a local school district in Ohio.
 The central location for its offices and school campuses is just outside Ironton, Ohio.
 It currently operates four schools: the Rock Hill Child Development Center (Pre-K), the Rock Hill Elementary School (K-5), the Rock Hill Middle School (6-8), and the Rock Hill Senior High School (9-12).

 The district is one of the largest (by geographical square mileage) in the state, and it serves several communities including portions of the townships of Aid, Decatur, Elizabeth, Hamilton, Lawrence, Perry, Symmes, Washington and Upper, along with the village of Hanging Rock and the unincorporated communities of Kitts Hill and Pedro as well as certain areas of the city of Ironton.
 The district also accepts open enrollment students from adjacent school districts.
-It is the largest (by population) school district in Lawrence County, Ohio, with 1,845, followed closely by the South Point Local School District in South Point, Ohio with 1,824 students based on their average daily membership.
-The district is currently rated as "No Improvement Needed" on the Ohio Department of Education State Report Card.

-As of 2013, the enrollment (or 'average daily membership') of the district was 1,481; the current attendance rate was 97.6%, which is also the state average; and the graduation rate was 96.4%, which is well above the percentage the state wants a district to achieve.
+As of 2023, the enrollment (or 'average daily membership') of the district was 1,281; the current attendance rate was 92.0%; and the graduation rate was 92.6%, which is well above the percentage the state wants a district to achieve.

 The official colors for the district are red and white.
 The official nickname for the school's activities is the Redmen and their mascot is Chief Wampum.

-Brief History
+Brief history

 The Rock Hill Local School District formerly consisted of four separate school districts located in the towns of Decatur, Hanging Rock, Kitts Hill, and Pedro.
 Hanging Rock, Kitts Hill, and Pedro consolidated in 1949.
 Consolidation went somewhat smoothly, with the new school taking something from each of the old.
 The name is a combination of elements from Hanging Rock ('Rock') and Kitt's Hill ('Hill").
 The 'Redmen' nickname is indicative of the school name 'Pedro' as well as from the school's location in Pedro, Ohio.
 In 1965, the Decatur Township schools consolidated into the district as well, with new and elementary and high school buildings being added more recently in 2002.

 Administration

-David Hopper is the superintendent of the Rock Hill Local School District, along with Assistant Superintendents Kathy Bowling and Eric Floyd.
-The Rock Hill Local School District Board of Education members include Mark Harper, Keith Harper, Wanda Jenkins, Amanda Knipp, and Phillip Bailey.
-The treasurer is Thomas C. Robinson.
-Building principals include Fred L. Evans at the elementary, Jason Owens at the middle school, and Sam Gue at the high school.
+David Hopper is the superintendent of the Rock Hill Local School District, along with Assistant Superintendent Kathy Bowling.
+The Rock Hill Local School District Board of Education members include Mark Harper, Shane Hackworth, Chad Pemberton, Dennis Hankins, and Phillip Bailey.
+The treasurer is Chris Robinson.
+Building principals include Fred L. Evans at the elementary, Jason Owens at the middle school, and Dean Nance at the high school.